What Are The Top 15 PropTech Trends for 2019-2020?

 This new expanded, faster, higher bandwidth communications infrastructure has the potential to be as effective inside buildings as outside.
 It will radically shift not only the behavior of the mobile warrior, but also how the building systems communicate with each other.

-(11) EMERGING TECHNOLOGIES, Augmented Reality, Robotics, Blockchain, AV
+(11) EMERGING TECHNOLOGIES, Augmented Reality, Robotics, Blockchain, AR

 First hitting the Real Estate market a few years back while adoption is still slow, these paradigm shifting technologies permeate many Real Estate sectors.
 Once the first scalable case studies are made known, the rapid acceptance by the industry will begin.